wtlin1228/dev-note/docs/graphql.md

+### Benefits of using GraphQL

+- Entity relationship in GraphQL is useful for data aggregator, because no single service has complete context into how the system works.
+If we're using something like Elasticsearch to search across data, the GraphQL relationship can be useful in re-indexing our data to keep the search index up to date.
+-

 ### Common problems of using a big monolithic GraphQL schema:

 - Lack of focus on domain responsibilities caused by the presence of unrelated types and fields